Are Fake Online Reviews Hurting your Business?

 What can my Business Do to Stop Fake Internet Reviews?

 What steps can you take if you find that your business is under attack from fake Internet reviews?
 Unfortunately, fake Internet reviews and websites that are designed to attack people are becoming more and more common.
 If you find that your business is being subjected to fake reviews there are a few things that you can do.

 To begin, every review site has Terms of Service or TOS.
 A link to a site’s TOS can usually be found at the bottom of the website, although you may have to search through the website if it is not explicitly listed.
 Generally, the TOS will contain lists of things that the website allows users to say and do in their reviews.
-While each review site has different Terms of Service, many of the more reputable sites state that reviews which are personal attacks on an employee, defamatory, derogatory or attacks a person based on disability, race, ethnicity, religion or other factors, can have their reviews removed.
+For example, if your business is the target of fake Google reviews, you should first consult Google’s Terms of Service policy. you While each review site has different Terms of Service, many of the more reputable sites state that reviews which are personal attacks on an employee, defamatory, derogatory or attacks a person based on disability, race, ethnicity, religion or other factors, can have their reviews removed.